santiagoclv/db-postgres/relatioship.md

 * **ON DELETE SET NULL** -> Set foreign key to null
 * **ON DELETE SET DEFAULT** -> Set foreign key to a default value, if one is provided.

+## Join types

+### INNER JOIN

+* Only keeps rows that are part of the intersection (through join on condition) of both tables part of the join.

+### LEFT JOIN

+* It will keep rows that are part of the intersection (through join on condition) of both groups-tables, plus all rows that are left in the left group-table (without matching row on the right group-table).

+### RIGHT JOIN

+* It will keep rows that are part of the intersection (through join on condition) of both groups-tables, plus all rows that are left in the right group-table (without matching row on the left group-table).

+### FULLL JOIN

+* It will keep all rows that are part of both groups-tables.